-Title IX Complaint: Discrimination, Harassment, Sexual Misconduct, Stalking or Retaliation are covered by Title IX if the complainant is a member of a protected class.
-Sexual Harassment/Sexual Misconduct is unwelcome conduct of a sexual nature, which can include unwelcome sexual advances, request for sexual favors, or other, and verbal, nonverbal, or physical conduct of a sexual nature.
+Title IX Complaint: Sexual Misconduct or Harassment is unwelcome conduct of a sexual nature, which can include unwelcome sexual advances, request for sexual favors, or other, and verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual misconduct or harassment is prohibited by Title IX and may include acts such as touching of a sexual nature, making sexual comments, jokes or gestures, writing graffiti or displaying or distributing sexual explicit drawings, pictures or written materials; calling others sexually charged names; spreading sexual rumors; or, circulating, showing, or cresting e-mails or websites of a student nature.

-If you have been a victim of unwelcomed sexual misconduct or harassment, under Title IX, you have specific rights.
+If you have been a victim of sexual misconduct or harassment, under Title IX, you have specific rights.
 If you are an employee, you may file an internal complaint with Human Resources (406-447-6924) or a formal complaint with the EEOC within 60 days of the most recent incident.
 If you are a student seeking to file an internal complaint, you may do so with the Assistant Dean of Student Affairs (406-447-6903), the Title IX Coordinator.